 Now, I like myself a little heat and personally find that ground ginger gives a better kick in that respect over a longer cooking time than fresh ginger.
 You can tailor the gingery-complement to your taste by reducing or increasing the amount used, which is why I didn’t give an exact measurement in the recipe below: it’s kind of a “choose your own food adventure” deal.

-For ease and safety – because transferring hot soup back and forth between blender and stovetop sucks – I usually use an immersion blender to whiz up this Summer Squash & Parsnip Bisque.
+For ease and safety – because transferring hot soup back and forth between blender and stovetop sucks – I usually use a hand held blender to whiz up this Summer Squash & Parsnip Bisque.
 It takes a little patience, which is why I do it in stages, but it does come together nicely.
 Bonus points if you can get your immersion blender to reach the stovetop: then you don’t even need to remove your pan from the heat!

 You can actually serve this parsnip bisque hot or chilled, depending on the weather and your mood.
 If I’m going to serve it chilled, I’ll cool and refrigerate it, then transfer it to a high powered blender (in two batches) and blitz it on high to get it super smooth.
 It will thicken when chilled, so you may want to add a little extra broth to thin it to your preferred consistency.